iTwin/itwinjs-core/docs/overview/App.md

 An example of a service is a program that serves out spatial tiles that it extracts from a specified area of an iModel upon request.

 An iModel service or app backend exposes an *interface* that clients can use to make requests.
 An iModel service interface is an [RpcInterface](./RpcInterface.md).
+A service always configures its interfaces using a [Web RPC configuration](./RpcInterface.md#web-rpc-configuration).
 Client code must be written in TypeScript and must use an RpcInterface to access the operations in an iModel service.

 ## Interactive Apps